pgillet/spark-article/k8s-python-client.md

 We need to operate Kubernetes as part of a Python client application.
 So, we need to interact with the Kubernetes REST API.
-Luckily we do not need to implement the API calls and manage HTTP requests/responses ourselves: we can rely on the [Kubernetes Python client](https://github.com/kubernetes-client/python), among other officially -supported Kubernetes client libraries for other languages such as Go, Java, dotnet, JavaScript and Haskell (there are also a lot of community-maintained client libraries for many languages).
+Luckily we do not need to implement the API calls and manage HTTP requests/responses ourselves: we can rely on the [Kubernetes Python client](https://github.com/kubernetes-client/python), among other officially-supported Kubernetes client libraries for other languages such as Go, Java, dotnet, JavaScript and Haskell (there are also a lot of community-maintained client libraries for many languages).

 When using the Kubernetes Python Client library, we must first load authentication and cluster information.